 Building The TGC boarding campus is comprised of three buildings with shared facilities such as gardens and outdoor spaces.
-The TGC buildings comprise of rooms for students, accommodation for residential TGC staff, study areas, shared spaces for leisure and relaxation, which have sofas, TVs etc, as well as a stunning roof terrace with views of the Santiago Bernabéu stadium.
+The TGC buildings include rooms for students, accommodation for residential TGC staff, study areas, shared spaces for leisure and relaxation,equipped with sofas, TVs, and other amenities.
+Additionally, the boarding campus includes a stunning rooftop with views of the Santiago Bernabéu stadium.
 The boarding campus is only accessible to members of the TGC community.

-The residence is a very secure place to live but requires the cooperation of all residents.
+Security The residence is a very secure place to live but requires the cooperation of all residents.
 Entrance to the residential complex is through a locked gate.
 All students will have an electronic key which will allow them to enter through the gate.
 In the unlikely event that you lose or forget your key, you will be able to use the intercom to contact reception, who will let you in.
 The same electronic key can be used to enter the buildings.
 Please make sure that you never allow strangers to access the building with you; every resident and member of staff has their own key.